roxaaaaa/personal_devOps/README.md

 The project language is Python.
-User`s goal is to guess Roksolana`s age.
+User's goal is to guess Roksolana's age.